 Recommendation by consensus - when no one in the group speaks against the recommendation in its last readings.

-Recommendation - a position where only a minority disagrees and their objections have been documented, but at least 2/3 of the members prewsnt physical or attending/participating remotely most agree and no ICG community as a whole is firmly opposed.
+Recommendation - a position where only a minority disagrees and their objections have been documented, but at least 2/3 of the members present physical or participating remotely must agree and no ICG community as a whole is opposed.

-Notice that a document is presented as a stable draft for approval, preferably not less than a calendar week should be given.
+Notice that a document is presented as a stable draft for approval, preferably not less than a calendar week/five worling days should be given.

-An effort should be made to document the variance in viewpoint.
-Strong minority views deviating from the recommendation can be separately expressed and documented in the report.
+An effort should be made for cases in which the viewpoint. of minority deviating from the recommendation to be separately expressed and documented in the report.

-The agreed and fundamental objective of the ICG is to reach at least the Recommendation designation in favor of forwarding the Proposal for the IANA Stewardship Transition to the NTIA.
+The fundamental objective of the ICG is to reach at least the Recommendation designation in favor of forwarding the Proposal for the IANA Stewardship Transition to the NTIA.

 The recommended method for discovering the recommendation level designation should work as follows: